pyomeca/bioptim/README.md

 The dynamics of the pendulum, as for a lot of biomechanics one as well, is to drive it by the generalized forces.
 That is forces and moments directly applied to the degrees of freedom as if virtual motors were to power them.
-This dynamic is called in `bioptim` torque driven.
+In `bioptim`, this dynamic is called torque driven.
 In a torque driven dynamics, the states are the positions (also called generalized coordinates, *q*) and the velocities (also called the generalized velocities, *qdot*) and the controls are the joint torques (also called generalized forces, *tau*).
 Let's define such a dynamics:
 ```python
 dynamics = Dynamics(DynamicsFcn.TORQUE_DRIVEN)
 ```

-The pendulum is required to start in a downward position (0 rad) and finish in upward position (3.14 rad) with no velocity at start and end nodes.
+The pendulum is required to start in a downward position (0 rad) and to finish in an upward position (3.14 rad) with no velocity at start and end nodes.
 To define that, it would be nice to first define boundary constraints on the position (*q*) and velocities (*qdot*) that match those in the bioMod file and to apply them at the very beginning, the very end and all the intermediate nodes as well.
-QAndQDotBounds waits for a biorbd model and returns a structure with the minimal and maximal bounds for all the degrees of freedom and velocities on three columns corresponding to the starting node, the intermediate nodes and the final nodes, respectively.
+QAndQDotBounds waits for a biorbd model and returns a structure with the minimal and maximal bounds for all the degrees of freedom and velocities on three columns corresponding to the starting node, the intermediate nodes and the final node, respectively.
 How convenient!
 ```python
 x_bounds = QAndQDotBounds(biorbd_model)